saiswamysunilkaza/LAHI/README.md

 ### 2. State Sharing Across Agents

 All agents in the system can access the same session state, enabling:
-- Root agent to track interaction history
+- Root agent with be Orchestrator agent himself calling the sub agents
-- Sales agent to update purchased courses
-- Course support agent to check if user has purchased specific courses
 - All agents to personalize responses based on user information

 ### 3. Multi-Agent Delegation